Xilinx/mlir-aie/docs/Building.md

     source utils/env_setup.sh <mlir-aie>/install <llvm dir>/install
     ```

+6. **Only for the VCK5000:** The PCIe AIR runtime requires the use of the [AIR PCIe kernel driver](https://github.com/Xilinx/ROCm-air-platforms/tree/main/driver).
+The driver directory in the [ROCm-air-platforms](https://github.com/Xilinx/ROCm-air-platforms) repository contains documentation on how to compile and load the AIR PCIe kernel driver.

 Note that when coming back to this install with a fresh environment, it is necessary to rerun the `utils/env_setup.sh` script to setup your environment as well as activate the Python virtual environment using the following command.
 ```
 source sandbox/bin/activate
 ```

-## Building on X86 targetting the VCK5000
+## Building on X86 targetting the VCK5000 with seperate builds of ROCm runtime and aie-rt

+The `build-mlir-aie-pcie.sh` script will automatically build a local install of the ROCm Runtime and aie-rt if the corresponding install directories are not provided.
+Another option is to build these externally and then point `build-mlir-aie-pcie.sh` to where they are installed.
+Below are the steps for how to build the tools using this second option.

-In order to build and run on PCIe cards, you first have to build and install the aie-rt library.
-We chose to install the library in /opt/xaiengine but it is not required for the tools to be installed there.
+We chose to install the aie-rt library in /opt/xaiengine but it is not required for the tools to be installed there.
 Just ensure that when building mlir-aie and mlir-air, that you point to the directory in which the aie-rt library was installed.
+Below are the steps to build the aie-rt library and move the installation to /opt/xaiengine.

 ```
 git clone https://github.com/stephenneuendorffer/aie-rt